 Reverend Liam M. Hooper, M.Div., is the founder of Ministries Beyond Welcome, which aims to improve the lives of trans and queer people in the community through public education, advocacy, activism, and general support activities.
 Reverend Hooper is an out, active and proud trans-masculine person; he is a gender theorist, a theological activist, as well as previous mental health counselor, program developer, and professional trainer.

 Liam is committed to intersectional change-seeking; naming privileging systems and structures, classism and economic injustice; calling out and addressing white supremacy and systemic racism; naming misogyny, sexism, homophobia, and transphobia; deconstructing colonialist systems and practices, and addressing the complicity of “the Church” in oppressive systems, ideologies, and practices.
 He is also committed to accompanying, educating, and training clergy, lay-leaders, and faith communities in the work of becoming more competent in the creation of gender/sexuality-diverse communities.
 Liam takes seriously the call to engage in responsible education and advocacy, and to hear and respect the stories of others.
 Even as he works for social and faith-based justice, Liam strives to make time for self-care, personal interests, and family.
 He enjoys reading, woodworking, gardening, and taking walks with his spouse.
 Liam refuses to give up on his long-held desire to learn to play the mandolin and the guitar.
-He fell in love with Hebrew in Divinity school, studied throughout his Master’s work, and has continued to study biblical Hebrew, Torah, and ancient Near Eastern history since graduating.
+He fell in love with Hebrew in Divinity school, studied throughout his Master’s work, and has continued to study biblical Hebrew, Torah, and ancient Near Eastern history.
 He can often be found in cafes, local hide-aways, or at Temple, studying Torah with his dear friend and colleague, a local rabbi.
 (Of his Hebrew study, Liam says, with a sly grin: “in full disclosure, studying Hebrew and the Torah deeply informs all my advocacy, activism, and general outlook on life.”)

-Liam is keenly attentive to, and concerned about, the multidimensional factors affecting individual persons as we seek freedom to be, achieve self-determined personal flourishing, and gain fuller participation in a more just, humane, and peaceful world.
+Liam is keenly attentive to, and concerned about, the multidimensional factors affecting individual persons as we seek freedom to be and become, achieve self-determined personal flourishing, and gain fuller participation in a more just, humane, and peaceful world.
 In addition to his advocacy/activism, he has developed a skill-based model for coping, increasing stress management competency, self-affirmation, and self-acceptance, which he presents to interested groups.
 This model ~ Integrated Mindfulness Training ~ has both everyday, practical components as well as spiritual dimensions.
 Liam tailors workshops and work with individuals around particular needs and concerns.

 When he is not studying, woodworking or spending time with his family, Liam regularly engages in all manner of justice work, activism, rabble-rousing, and bell-ringing for the benefit of us all.